 provide training in the use of the Market Manager Application for up to three of NGPL’s employees who will be responsible for NGPL’s access to and utilization of EnronOnline and the Transaction Services.

-Subject to Section 2(c) of this Agreement, Enron hereby grants to NGPL for the term of this Agreement a non-exclusive, non-transferable, limited license to use access and utilize the Market Manager Application, such license being solely for NGPL’s internal use of the Services provided under this Agreement.
-It is understood and agreed that the license granted hereunder is limited to the right to access and use the Market Manager Application, and that such license does not include, and that NGPL is not being granted, any rights to the software or other intellectual property comprising the Market Manager Application, which shall reside on EnronOnline or otherwise remain under Enron's control.
-Enron retains title to the Market Manager Application and does not convey any proprietary interest therein to NGPL other than the licenses specified herein.
+Enron hereby grants to NGPL for the term of this Agreement a non-exclusive (subject to Section 2(c) of this Agreement), non-transferable, limited license to use access and utilize the Market Manager Application, such license being solely for NGPL’s internal use of the Services provided under this Agreement.
+It is understood and agreed that the license granted hereunder is limited to the right to access and use the Market Manager Application, and that such license does not include, and that NGPL is not being granted, any rights to the software or other intellectual property comprising the Market Manager Application, which shall reside on Enron's systems or otherwise remain under Enron's control.
+Enron retains title to the Market Manager Application and does not convey any proprietary interest therein to NGPL, other than the licenses specified herein.
 Without limitation of the foregoing, NGPL shall not assign or sublicense its rights to the Market Manager Application to any Person without the express prior written consent of Enron.
 NGPL covenants and agrees not to, or to permit or assist others to, reverse engineer, translate, decompile, disassemble or otherwise derive source code from the Market Manager Application or to modify or make any derivative works from the Market Manager Application.
 NGPL shall not make any copies of the Market Manager Application without Enron’s express prior written consent and shall not make any such permitted copies without including all copyright and intellectual property rights notices contained in the original.
 NGPL shall not take any actions inconsistent with the foregoing.

 Enron agrees that, for a period of 90 days from the effective date of this Agreement, it will not allow any third parties to post prices on EnronOnline for transactions involving the sale of pipeline capacity over the same or substantially similar routes as those that are the subject of the Products for which NGPL is actually posting prices on EnronOnline during such period, provided that this restriction shall not apply to transactions or products offered by Enron or any affiliate of Enron.